AzureAcademyFeb24/Amazon/README.md

-This is the information about git/gitlab
+This is the information about git/gitlab amazon project